Geometric aspects of non-homogeneous 1+0 operators: Geometric description of bi-Hamiltonian operators bihamnije

 \subsection{Acknowledgements}

-The authors are extremely thankful to N. Manganaro, E. Ferapontov, D. Akpan, E. Sgroi and R. Vitolo for their comments, suggestions and for their concrete help.
-We finally acknowledge the financial support of GNFM of the Istituto Nazionale di Alta Matematica. {AR is partially supported by the project PRIN 202248TY47 003, ``Modelling complex biOlogical systeMs for biofuEl productioN and sTorAge: mathematics meets green industry (MOMENTA)''}.
-PV is partially funded by the research project Mathematical Methods in Non- Linear Physics (MMNLP) by the Commissione Scientifica Nazionale – Gruppo 4 – Fisica Teorica of the Istituto Nazionale di Fisica Nucleare (INFN), by ``Borse per viaggi all'estero'' of the Istituto Nazionale di Alta Matematica, which permitted to visit the Geometry and Physics group of Loughborough University { and he is partially supported by the project ``An artificial intelligence approach for risk assessment and prevention of low back pain: towards precision spine care'', PNRR-MAD-2022-12376692, CUP: J43C22001510001 funded by the European Union - Next Generation EU - NRRP M6C2 - Investment 2.1 Enhancement and strengthening of biomedical research in the NHS.}}
+The authors are extremely thankful to N.\ Manganaro, D.\ Akpan, E.\ Sgroi and R.\ Vitolo for their comments, suggestions and for their concrete help.
+We finally acknowledge the financial support of GNFM of the Istituto Nazionale di Alta Matematica. {AR is partially supported by the PRIN project MIUR Prin 2022, project code 1074 2022M9BKBC, Grant No. CUP B53D23009350006}.
+PV is partially funded by the research project Mathematical Methods in Non-Linear Physics (MMNLP) by the Commissione Scientifica Nazionale – Gruppo 4 – Fisica Teorica of the Istituto Nazionale di Fisica Nucleare (INFN) Sezione di Lecce and by ``Borse per viaggi all'estero'' of the Istituto Nazionale di Alta Matematica, which permitted to visit the Geometry and Physics group of Loughborough University.